chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P5 Identify Fraud from Enron Email/README.md

 After tuning the parameters for the algorithms, only decision tree and random forest seem to show some improvement in metrics.

+**Q5.
+What is validation, and what’s a classic mistake you can make if you do it wrong?
+How did you validate your analysis?**

+Validation is the process of establishing how well our model has been trained on the dataset and how well it generalizes and performs on the test set.
+A classic mistake that we can make in this step is to train and test on the same data.

+We need to always have a seperate training and testing set to validate our model.
+Generally we use 70%-30% split to train and test our data.

+The dataset used in this project has a imblance in lables, that's why I used StratifiedShuffleSplit validation technique which trains and tests model on multiple folds to average out the accuracy and other metrics